Article Submission Guidelines

 References are cited by italic numbers in parentheses on the line of text and inside the punctuation.
 References should be grouped together in a section at the end of the text and arranged according to their order of mention in the manuscript.
 Include all author names in a reference citation (i.e., avoid the use of "et al.").
-Detailed information on format and content may be found in the ACS Style Guide1. all references.
+Detailed information on format and content may be found in the ACS Style Guide1.
 If an online reference is cited, the author must verify that the URL is valid at the time of submission and note the date the link was accessed.
 If a reference contains a DOI link, it should be included in the reference text.

 - Periodical references:

 Author names, abbreviated journal title, year of publication, volume number (if any), and pages of cited article.

 Author 1; Author 2; Author 3; etc. Title of article.
 Journal Abbreviation Year, Volume, Inclusive pagination.

 Zatz, J. L.; Segers, J. D. Techniques for measuring in vitro release from semisolids.
 Dissolution Technol.
 1998, 5 (1), 3-17.